 The Ontario Trails Council (OTC) - Conseil des Sentiers de l'Ontario – is a charity that promotes the development, preservation, management and use of recreational trails in Ontario.

+With over 220 economic development, tourism, planning, recreation, park and club organizations, municipalities, conservation areas as members, the OTC is the largest trail association of its type in Canada.
 We continue to reach out to new stakeholders and create new working groups at the regional level.
-It supports our goal of making a difference locally while acting provincially.
+It supports our goal of making a difference locally, while acting provincially.
+Membership

 - Continue to increase the number, length, variety and accessibility of trails throughout the province

 - Provide government and other public bodies with an informed, credible voice in support of trail interest groups

 - Promote the safe and responsible use of trails

 - Act as a provincial resource centre for trail information